 Definition of Confidential Information.
 "Confidential Information" shall refer to any written information relating to the Transaction that is of a confidential or proprietary nature which is likely to consist of geological, financial, legal, lease and environmental data provided by Energen to ECS.
 Additionally, Confidential Information includes all financing structures, analyses, compilations, studies, or other materials either derived from any of the information furnished by Energen or otherwise that ECS may provide to Energen relating to the Transaction.
 Notwithstanding the foregoing, the term "Confidential Information" shall, with respect to the receiving party, not include information (a) as is or may become generally available to the public, (b) known to the receiving party at the time of disclosure or is thereafter acquired at any time from a source other than the other party hereto that was not known to the receiving party to be prohibited from making disclosure or (c) is hereafter independently developed by the receiving party.

 Nondisclosure of Confidential Information.
-Neither party will disclose the Confidential Information furnished to it pursuant to this agreement without the prior written consent of the disclosing party, other than to its directors, officers and employees, as well as those individual representatives, lenders, investors, counsel and affiliates and each of their respective individual directors, officers, employees, representatives, lenders, investors, counsel and affiliates, if any, to whom each party desires to disclose such Confidential Information for the purposes of evaluation, negotiation or consummation of the proposed Transaction (those individuals who are directly or indirectly furnished Confidential Information by a party are collectively referred to herein as the "Representatives").
+Neither party will disclose the Confidential Information furnished to it pursuant to this agreement without the prior written consent of the disclosing party, other than to its directors, officers and employees, as well as those individual representatives, joint venture partners, lenders, investors, counsel and affiliates and each of their respective individual directors, officers, employees, representatives, lenders, investors, counsel and affiliates, if any, to whom each party desires to disclose such Confidential Information for the purposes of evaluation, negotiation or consummation of the proposed Transaction (those individuals who are directly or indirectly furnished Confidential Information by a party are collectively referred to herein as the "Representatives").
 A party may also disclose the Confidential Information in order to comply with any applicable law, order, regulation or ruling of any governmental, judicial or regulatory body having or assessing jurisdiction over the parties or either party.

 Purpose of Confidential Information.
 Except as otherwise provided herein, neither party will use the Confidential Information other than for the purpose of evaluating, negotiating and consummating the proposed Transaction.
 The Confidential Information that is written, except for that portion that may be found in analyses, compilations, studies or other documents prepared by or for a party, will be returned to the other party immediately upon such other party’s request and no copies shall be retained by such party or its Representatives.
 That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for a party and the Confidential Information that is not so requested or returned will be held by such party and kept subject to the terms of this agreement or destroyed.